 Given the variety of methods used to price a home and the abundance of possible opinions on value for a particular home, I want to focus in on price per square foot as a tool to value a home.
 Is price per square foot the best way to value a home that you are considering purchasing or selling?

 How Do You Calculate Price Per Square Foot?

-First, let's define the method for calculating price per square foot to begin our discussion.
+First, let's define this popular method for calculating price per square foot to begin our discussion.
 Price per square foot is calculated by dividing the price of the home by the square footage of the home to come up with a price per square foot number.
 For example, if the price of the home is $100,000 and it is 1,000 square feet, the price per square foot is $100.
 You can calculate the price of a home in reverse by multiplying the price per square foot by the square footage of the home to get the price.
 For example, a 1,000 square foot home with a $100 price per square foot has a price of $100,000.

 Whatever method was used to calculate the square footage of the home, it has to be very accurate and consistent with the method used to measure comparable properties.
 If it is not, then one of the variables in the price per square foot calculation can be significantly inaccurate.

 How can these errors affect the price of the home?
-Here is an example to see how large the error can become:
+Here is an example to see how large the error can become.